GRAINS-Corn, soybeans gain as market wrestles with trade talks, crop prospects

 “Normally we can expect some stability after the 4th of July,” said Joe Vaclavik, president of Standard Grain.
 “But the hot and dry weather isn’t as good of a sign as it normally is.”

 “That’s the next big data point,” said Vaclavik.
 “We’ll be able to get a slightly more accurate yield reading at that point.”
-(Reporting by Barbara Smith in Chicago; Additional Reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Mark Potter and Grant McCool)
+(Reporting by Barbara Smith in Chicago; Additional Reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Dan Grebler)